kagisearch/kagi-docs/docs/kagi/faq/sales-tax-vat.md

 To efficiently handle the complexity of collecting sales tax globally, we have partnered with [Reach](https://www.withreach.com/) as our Merchant of Record.
 They act as a reseller of Kagi's services, allowing them to manage sales tax / VAT on our behalf.

 ## I see a charge in my bank statement from “RCH-KAGI.COM” or “RCH-KAGI”, is that a legitimate charge by Kagi?
 Yes, this is how charges made by Reach on behalf of Kagi will show up in your bank statement.
 You may also see a temporary preauthorization charge of $1 USD or $0 USD.

-This is simply to confirm the validity of your credit card details and will disappear within a day or two.
+This was a part of migration and is simply to confirm the validity of your credit card details and will disappear within a day or two.

 ## What if where I live there is no tax for digital services?
 Your renewal cost will remain unchanged.